vishalzac/API-Lancaster/README.md

 How This Improves the Student Journey

 Students often struggle with:

-Understanding complex concepts
+ 1) Understanding complex concepts

-Knowing how to study effectively
+ 2)Knowing how to study effectively

-Identifying what to learn next
+ 3)Identifying what to learn next

 This service helps by:

-Providing clear, simplified explanations
+ 1)Providing clear, simplified explanations

-Offering concise study advice
+ 2)Offering concise study advice

-Encouraging structured independent learning

-Supporting students outside classroom hours
+ 3)Encouraging structured independent learning 4)Supporting students outside classroom hours

 It could easily be extended into support tools such as:

-Assignment helpers
+ 1) Assignment helpers

-Lecture summaries
+ 2) Lecture summaries

-Academic advising systems
+ 3) Academic advising systems

-Revision planning tools
+ 4) Revision planning tools

 Structure
 lancaster-ai-student-backend